alexcoppe/iSeqs/prj/bwa-mem-single-sample/README.md

 #Launch the pipeline using all parameters from the settings.py file
 scon

-#Explicity specify the directory containing the fasta file of the reference genome
+#Explicitly specify the directory containing the fasta file of the reference genome
 scons referenceDir=~/reference

-#Explicity specify 3 parameters
+#Explicitly specify 3 parameters
 scons referenceDir=~/reference gatkJarDir=~/local/GATK sampleName=patient1

 ```